clarknielsen/vue-lesson-plan/README.md

 ### 3. Instructor Do: Recap Answers (5 min)

 * Call on students to provide answers to the questions above.
-Feel free to elaborate on their feedback:
+Elaborate as needed:

-  1. A framework is a pre-built set of tools that dictates how to structure/organize your app and codebase.
+  1. A framework is a pre-built set of tools that dictate how to structure/organize your app and codebase.

   2. jQuery doesn't force you to use a specific structure.
 You can use jQuery methods in any way you see fit.